 If you want to know what to keep and what to toss as you toss your next salad, check out this advice on how to make healthy salads.

-Basics for a Great SaladAt a salad bar, take a moment to look over the selection before you start preparing your plate so you can have healthy choices in mind beforehand.
+Basics for a Great SaladAt a salad bar, take a moment to look over the selection before you start preparing your plate so you don't make common salad mistakes.
 When you do begin assembling your salad, pile up a large amount of leafy greens right away.
 Try to take up about three-fourths of your plate with greens, so you'll have less room for high-cal stuff.

 Tip: Swap iceberg lettuce for darker greens, such as romaine lettuce or spinach, as they pack in more vitamins and minerals.